booleanbites/houzi-doc/_docs/app-setup/2_change_app_icon.md

 Since this is a Flutter app, and it generates both Android and iOS projects.
 You'll need to change icons in each platform project.

-> **Important**: Android app is using adaptive icon approach, which is modern app icon approach.
+> **Important**: ⚠️ Android app is using adaptive icon, a more modern app icon approach.
 Adaptive Icon won't be set with automatic way.
 We've provided details about adaptive icon in separate section below.
 Please read that section carefully.

 #### Automatic Way